Arithmetic inflection of superelliptic curves: Beyond arithmetic inflection of hyperelliptic curves

+where $D^n_y$ denotes the $n$-th Hasse dervative with respect to $y$, $\mc{P}^{\ast}$ is the product of \emph{Pl\"ucker posets} (defined in $\S 3.2$) corresponding to the columns of the Hasse Wronskian matrix, and $M(p)$ is a matrix of monomials in the derivatives $D_y^n (x-\ga)$. \end{enumerate} \end{thm}

-Away from $R_{\pi}$, on the other hand, the inflection of subseries of $|\ell \infty_X|$ is controlled by superelliptic inflection polynomials, whose roots parameterize the $x$-coordinates of $\ov{F}$-inflection points exactly as in the hyperelliptic case.
-Here we explore the geometry of the {\it inflectionary varieties} they define when either i) the underlying family of superelliptic curves is a superelliptic analogue of a Legendre or Weierstrass pencil (in a very precise sense) of elliptic curves, or ii) the underlying family of curves is the two-dimensional family of {\it bielliptic} curves in genus two or a special subpencil thereof.
+Away from $R_{\pi}$, on the other hand, the inflection of subseries of $|\ell \infty_X|$ is controlled by superelliptic {\it inflection polynomials}, whose roots parameterize the $x$-coordinates of $\ov{F}$-inflection points exactly as in the hyperelliptic case.
+When the superelliptic curve is allowed to vary in a family, the zero loci of corresponding inflection polynomials are varieties of dimension equal to that of the underlying family.
+The second half of this paper, spanned by sections 4 and 5, is a close study of the geometry of these {\it inflectionary varieties} when either i) the family of superelliptic curves is a superelliptic analogue of a Legendre or Weierstrass pencil (in a very precise sense) of elliptic curves, or ii) the underlying family of curves is the two-dimensional family of {\it bielliptic} curves in genus two or a special subpencil thereof.
+More precisely, we focus on {\it atomic} inflection polynomials $P^{\ell}_m(x)$, whose zeroes are those of the $m$-th Hasse derivative with respect to $x$ of $y^{\ell}$.
+Inflection polynomials in general are determinants in atomic inflection polynomials.